 True Rule 5.
 Choose settings together.

 Suggest a location, let her look through your camera, try to make her see what you see.
+That

-That way, she can think out how to fit herself to the place.
+way, she can think out how to fit herself to the place.
 If she’s not comfortable in a setting, move on.
 It doesn’t matter what you think.
 The only thing that counts is how she feels.

-We all see countless numbers of outdoor nudes in which the person is simply stuck there,
+We all see countless numbers of outdoor nudes in which the person is simply stuck there, with

-with no sense of belonging.
+no sense of belonging.
 I like it when the image looks as though the person is supposed to be there.

 True Rule 6.
 Make sure she understands outdoor light.

-less to remind her she’s working in front of a machine.
+her she’s working in front of a machine.
 That lets her get into feelings, out of her mind, but also makes it tough to bring out the tonalities.